CPJKU/partitura/docs/usage.rst

 In the previous Section we used :attr:`part.notes
 <partitura.score.Part.notes>` to obtain the notes in the part as a list.
-This property is a short cut for the following statement:
+This property is a shortcut for the following statement:

 .. doctest::

   >>> list(part.iter_all(partitura.score.Note))  # doctest: +NORMALIZE_WHITESPACE
-  [<partitura.score.Note object at 0x...>, <partitura.score.Note object at 0x...>,
+  [<partitura.score.Note object at 0x...>,
+   <partitura.score.Note object at 0x...>,
    <partitura.score.Note object at 0x...>]

-Here we access the :meth:`~partitura.score.Part.iter_all` method.
-Given a class, it iterates over all instances of that class that occur in the part:
+That is, we iterate over all objects of class :class:`partitura.score.Note`, and store them in a list.
+The :meth:`~partitura.score.Part.iter_all` method can be used to iterate over objects of arbitrary classes in the part:

 >>> for m in part.iter_all(partitura.score.Measure):
 ...     print(m)